doctrine/mongodb-odm/docs/en/reference/reference-mapping.rst

           favorites:
             discriminatorField: type

-You can also specify a discriminator map to avoid storing the fully qualified class name in each `DBRef`_ object:
+You can also specify a discriminator map to avoid storing the |FQCN|
+in each `DBRef`_ object:

 .. configuration-block::